0xFrian/solidity-journey/README.md

 cd <folder-name>
 git clone https://github.com/0xFrian/solidity-journey.git .
 ```
-<h3 style="color: #EBCB8B">Step 2 - Download dependencies</h3>
+### Step 2 - Download dependencies

-Using npm, we download all the relevant packages/libraries for our development environment.
+Using **npm**, we download all the relevant packages/libraries for our development environment.

 ```
 npm install --save-dev hardhat